lunar-natalie/fxcg/README.md

 ### Setup

 * Connect the calculator to your computer via USB
-* Go to the 'Link' program if it hasn't automatically started
 * Select the Connection Mode 'USB Flash'
-    * Select 'RECV'
 * Note the path to the calculator's flash storage partition on your computer in `/dev/`
 * Add the following to `.env.mk`: